The Cracker Barrel Egg in a Basket is a favorite breakfast menu item at the restaurant. Did you know you can make this at home in no time at all?

-Country Cooking at it’s Best
+Country Cooking at Its Best

 Who doesn’t love going out for breakfast?
 One favorite place to eat breakfast is Cracker Barrel.
 This restaurant chain’s full name is Cracker Barrel Old Country Store that reflects the fact that it’s also an old-fashioned country store with a southern theme.

 Couple Set to Make Cracker Barrel History

 As of July 2017, Ray and Wilma Yoder of Goshen, Indiana, were just one store away from visiting all the Cracker Barrels in the country.
-“I’ve not had a bad experience anytime,” Ray Yoder, aged eighty, told ABC News, “and I’ve always walked away feeling refreshed.”
+“I’ve not had a bad experience anytime,” Ray Yoder, aged eighty, told ABC News, “and I’ve always walked away feeling refreshed”.
 He added, “It’s nice when you’re out there driving that there’s a place that can be so much like home when you’re away from home”.

 History of Sourdough

 There’s no historical record of who made the first loaf of bread, but it most likely occurred in Egypt over 4,000 years ago.
 We can imagine that perhaps someone forgot about some wheat porridge they had made and then decided to use it up by baking it.

 Health Benefits of Sourdough

 If you avoid carbs but love bread, sourdough may be the answer.
 Sourdough bread involves a lengthy fermentation process that breaks down starches, making it lower on the glycemic index than most other types of bread.

 Breakfast, Breakfast, Breakfast

 Cracker Barrel believes their breakfasts are so good that they serve them all day.
 If you are unfortunate enough not to live near a Cracker Barrel, you can still have food that tastes just like theirs.

 Cracker Barrel Egg in a Basket

-- 1 slice sour dough bread
+- 1 slice sourdough bread

-- 1 tablespoon margarine or butter
+- 1 tablespoon butter

 - 1 egg

-- salt and pepper
+- Season with salt and pepper to taste.